 If that doesn’t work, then you may need to start taking a long-acting dopamine agonist (e.g. Pramipexole ER or Ropinirole XL) to prevent going into an OFF-state at night.

 Deep Brain Stimulation (DBS) may help to reduce OFF-dystonia and also improve the quality of sleep.
 While at King’s College, I had the opportunity to research this topic with the world-renowned expert of Parkinson’s disease – Dr Kallol Ray Chaudhuri (see below).

 - Changes in Parkinson’s disease sleep symptoms and daytime somnolence after bilateral subthalamic deep brain stimulation in Parkinson’s disease.
 Kharkar S et al NPJ Parkinsons Dis.
 2018 May 25;4:16

 What is Obstructive Sleep Apnea (OSA) and how is it treated?

 Patients or their companion may complain of heavy snoring.
 The patient may wake up in the middle of the night with a choking sensation.
 The patient complains that he/she never gets deep sleep and wakes up frequently.
 Because he never gets deep sleep, he may be very sleepy during the day.
-Because sleep is very important for thinking and memory, he may have trouble concentrating and remembering things.
+Because sleep is crucial for thinking and memory, he may have trouble concentrating and remembering things.

-OSA is common even in patients who don’t have Parkinson’s disease, especially if the body weight is on the higher side.
+OSA is common even in patients who don’t have Parkinson’s disease, especially if the bodyweight is on the higher side.
 Physical inactivity and weight gain may contribute to its occurrence.

 The first step in treating OSA is to verify the diagnosis by doing a sleep study (technical name – Polysomnography).
 Occasionally, symptoms of RBD, OFF-dystonia and OSA may be difficult to distinguish from each other without a sleep study.